aril-spetalen/python-midi-linux/README.md

 ## Python modules and linux add ons

 *  To allow python interface with MIDI, a modification of the operating system is required.
 It is called [Advanced Linux Sound Architecture (ALSA)](https://www.alsa-project.org/wiki/Main_Page) and is fairly straight forward to get this in place. (`sudo apt install libasound2`).
-* There are a huge load of python MIDI binding modules, however I struggled for hours finding something which worked on my machine.
+* There is a huge load of python MIDI binding modules, however I struggled for hours finding something which worked on my machine.
 I had success with **[alsa-midi](https://pypi.org/project/alsa-midi/).** These are a bunch of libraries with which I failed (for some reason or the other - they obviously work for others):
   * [pygame.midi](https://www.pygame.org/docs/ref/midi.html)  (though it seems widely adopted)
   * [PyAlsaAudio](https://github.com/larsimmisch/pyalsaaudio)
   * [pyalsa](https://github.com/MaurizioB/Bigglesworth/blob/master/bigglesworth/alsa.py)
   * [py-midi](https://pypi.org/project/py-midi/)
   * [mido](https://github.com/mido/mido) (though this also seems widely adopted)

-## The blog which was my best guide to get along
+## The best blogs

-[Ted's Linux MIDI Guide](http://tedfelix.com/linux/linux-midi.html) was my favourite, most useful text, which helped me get things to play.
+[Ted's Linux MIDI Guide](http://tedfelix.com/linux/linux-midi.html) was my favourite.
+This most useful text helped me get things to play.
 I strongly recommend to start here, if you want to get a linux system up and running with [MIDI](https://midi.org/).
 It helps you get ALSA up and running, includes instructions on [jack](https://jackaudio.org/) (I skipped that), and has instructions on [vmpk](https://vmpk.sourceforge.io/), which is a nice virtual MIDI keyboard.

+[Making a Synth with Python](https://python.plainenglish.io/build-your-own-python-synthesizer-part-3-162796b7d351)  is an other blog which has good descriptions on how to make a synth with python and MIDI.
+(I did not get the mentioned python libraries into play, but the text was still very instructive and well written).

 With alsa and the command line tool "aplaymidi" in place, and a MIDI connection to my piano, I could play MIDI musical files ([find examples for classical piano here](http://www.piano-midi.de/)) like this: